 4. Write Down the Words/ Phrases You Struggle With

-Since you aren’t speaking with native speakers, it is up to you to make sure that you learn something and improve from using Duolingo Events.
+Since you aren’t speaking with native speakers, it is up to you to make sure that you learn something and improve from using Duolingo Classes.

 The best way to do this is by keeping a Google Doc or notebook nearby and jotting down the words and phrases that you struggle with.
 Make sure to do it as soon as it happens since you are likely to forget once the Event is over.

 I tried using Zoom Chat for this but once you leave the chat, all of your notes are gone.

 After the Duolingo Event, you can add those phrases and new vocab words to flashcard decks.
 I use the flashcard app Anki since it uses spaced repetition, which means that it shows you the flashcard right before you forget that word.

 Make sure to keep your flashcards as simple as possible.
 It’s better to have 3 separate flashcards like the apple, two apples, the apples, instead of putting that all on one card.
 I make cards like that so that I’m not only learning new words, but also grammar.